-Laredo Car Accident Lawyer
+Laredo Car Accident Attorney

 Driving is a significant responsibility.
 When you get behind the wheel, you accept that responsibility and you do your best to help keep our roads safe for everyone.
-Car accidents, nevertheless, happen, and they’re often the result of driver negligence.
+Laredo car accidents, nevertheless, happen, and they’re often the result of driver negligence.
 When you head out on the open road, always make driving safely your priority.

-Car Accidents and Causes
+Laredo Car Accidents and Causes

-Negligent drivers can cause car accidents in a variety of ways, but there are several conditions that stand out:
+Negligent drivers can cause Laredo car accidents in a variety of ways, but there are several conditions that stand out:

 Driving is a complex activity that necessitates a driver’s full attention.
 When drivers fail to pay appropriate attention to the important task at hand, they endanger everyone on the road.
 With the technological advent of the nearly ubiquitous smart phone, distracted driving has become so prevalent that the federal government has devoted a website to the topic, distraction.gov.
 The website characterizes distracted driving as driving when your attention isn’t fully focused on your primary task of driving, and it breaks such distractions into three classifications: